 Parent may wish to check their child’s eligibility for Free School Meals.
 This is quick and easy and can be done online through this link

-Alternatively, Mrs Broad, Miss McNally or a member of the office team can help.
+Alternatively, Miss Donoghue, Mrs Randall, Miss McNally or a member of the office team can help.

 You will need to enter your name, address, national insurance number or asylum support service number.
 In addition, you will need to provide your child’s name, date of birth and identify the school they are attending